General Beach Description

 Castlerock is a 1km (0.7 mile) long stretch of beach between the sea cliffs of Downhill to the west and the Lower River Bann estuary known as the Barmouth to the east.
-The beach was awarded the international Blue Flag in 2015.
+The beach was awarded the Seaside Award in 2020.

 Castlerock beach backs on to the tranquil resort of Castlerock.
 The dunes to the east of the entrance are home to Castlerock Golf Club.

 Visitors can access the beach via the dunes by means of 4 new boardwalks.
 Cars are permitted on the eastern portion of the beach all year round, although access may be difficult due to accumulation of soft wind-blown sand (please heed signage at entrance).

 Walkers and anglers can walk along the concrete pier of the Barmouth but should exercise extreme caution at all times (inadvisable in high winds and breaking sea).

 - dogs allowed (restrictions apply 1st June - 15th Sept)